CQCL/pytket-docs/manual/manual_assertion.rst

 However, this approach is not without limitations.
 Projectors in general require :math:`2^{n} \times 2^{n}` matrices to represent them; hence it becomes impractical when the size of the asserted subspace is large.
 Moreover, the transformation technique we have adapted requires synthesis for arbitrary unitary matrices.
 Since ``pytket`` currently only supports synthesis for 1, 2, and 3 qubit unitaries, the projectors are limited to 2x2, 4x4, and 8x8 matrices.

 To start asserting with a projector, one should first compute the projector matrix for the target subspace.
-If the rank of the projector is larger than :math:`2^{n-1}` (:math:`n` is the number of qubits), an ancilla qubit should be provided to the :py:meth:`add_assert()` method.
+If the rank of the projector is larger than :math:`2^{n-1}` (:math:`n` is the number of qubits), an ancilla qubit should be provided to the :py:meth:`~pytket.circuit.Circuit.add_assertion()` method.
 A special unsupported case arises when asserting a 3-qubit subspace whose projector has a rank larger than :math:`2^{3-1}`.

 In the following example, we try to prepare a Bell state along with a state obtained by applying an :math:`\mathrm{Rx}(0.3)` rotation to :math:`|0\rangle`; we then use projectors to assert that the circuit construction is correct.